Anish M. Amarsi

 UU Astronomy/Space Physics seminars

-Talk for the IAU G5 seminar series
+Online talk for the IAU G5 seminar series in 2023

-Talk for the IReNA seminar series
+Online talk for the IReNA seminar series in 2024